-Visiting Dublin for the first time Fernando Hurtado, Senior Director of Global Sales for Las Vegas CVA updated ITTN on the state of play at the Entertainment Capitol of the World.
+Visiting Dublin for the first time, Fernando Hurtado, Senior Director of Global Sales, Las Vegas CVA, updated ITTN on the state of play at the Entertainment Capitol of the World.

 With a career that started at the Sahara Hotel in the mid 1980s, Fernando’s career continued in the hospitality sector up to 2014 when he joined Las Vegas CVA with responsibility for the Americas.
-In 2019 Fernando became Senior Director of Global Sales with a team of thirteen looking after fifteen offices worldwide.
+In 2019 Fernando became Senior Director of Global Sales with a team of 13 looking after 15 offices worldwide.

-According to Tryphavana Cross, Ireland Country Manager for LV CVA, 74,600 Irish visited Las Vegas in 2018, an increase year on year of 6.7%.
+According to Tryphavana Cross, Ireland Country Manager, Las Vegas CVA, 74,600 Irish people visited Las Vegas in 2018, an increase year-on-year of 6.7%.

 MSG (Madison Square Gardens) are building a new theatre on the strip which will be called The Sphere.
 As the name indicates this will be in the shape of a huge ball with special LED lighting effects both inside and outside the building.
 The venue will have seating for 17,000 spectators.